Hartwig von Ludwiger: Yugoslavia

 Ludwiger was posted as commander of the 704th Infantry Division in Yugoslavia on 20 February 1943.
 The division was later (1 April 1943) renamed to 104th Jäger Division and Ludwiger assumed his post on 3 March 1943, while within the next month, he was promoted to Generalmajor.

 Ludwiger was quite active in the anti-Partisan operations.
 In particular, he was placed in command of a unit consisting mainly of the 724th Jäger Regiment and a Bulgarian regiment, designated Kampfgruppe von Ludwiger (Battle Group von Ludwiger).
 Aided by the Italian Taurinense Division, Kampfgruppe Ludwiger was tasked with the obliteration of armed guerrillas in the area of Montenegro, mainly Chetniks and Tito's communist partisans.
-This campaign was launched on 20 May under the codename Fall Schwarz (Case Black).
+This campaign was launched on 20 May under the codename Operation Schwarz.
 But, as partisans deliberately avoided open battles with the well-equipped German forces (at least in Ludwiger's sector), the overall action of the Kampfgruppe returned rather poor results.
 Subsequently, the unit was dissolved on 9 June and Ludwiger with his staff returned to Požarevac.

 Of course, Ludwiger didn't quit his activities concerning the suppression of partisans.
 But with chances of extermination of the partisan forces themselves being slim, in the meanwhile Ludwiger launched a terror campaign against the civilian population.
 Specifically, he implemented the typical 50:1 reprisals ratio, which ordered the execution of 50 civilian hostages for every German killed by partisan activity.
 As a result, in two months' time, from 1 April to 1 June, Ludwiger's superior, supreme commander of Military District Serbia, General Paul Bader, was virtually flooded with Ludwiger's requests for reprisals, but he nevertheless authorized them.
 In total, 500 civilians were killed in reprisals for the murder of 8 German soldiers and 2 Serbian mayors from partisans, while numerous villages were looted and torched.